hpoom/fowa-workshop/README.md

 Yo has generators for new projects.
 You can start a new backbone project with one command line :)

+	npm search yeoman-generator

-	yo webapp // Starts a new web app
+	npm install generator-webapp // Might be global -g.
+I missed that bit yo webapp // Starts a new web app

+	npm install generator-backbone // Might be global -g.
+I missed that bit yo backbone
+	// Get some questions about what you would like

+	yo backbone:view // Creates new view etc